-You can also check out this walkthrough video with all changes included in the most recent Windows 10 Insider Preview build.
-Check this guide: Windows 10 build 17074 releases with new features for even more changes.
+You can also check out this walkthrough video with all the changes included in the most recent Windows 10 Insider Preview builds.
+Microsoft has also released Windows 10 build 17093, which brings some additional improvements.

-Additionally, right-clicking an Microsoft Store app, and selecting More, you’ll now see a Settings option that will take you straight to settings page for that particular app.
+Additionally, right-clicking a Microsoft Store app, and selecting More, you’ll now see a Settings option that will take you straight to settings page for that particular app.

 Action Center now supports a two-finger touch gesture to dismiss all notifications.